 A life-long resident of West Michigan, my growing-up years were shaped through faith, family, and athletics.
 After high school, I trekked north to Michigan’s Upper Peninsula where I earned an Electrical Engineering degree from Michigan Technological University.
 Shortly thereafter, I wandered back to the warmer climes of Grand Rapids to get married and begin my engineering career.

 While happy and successful, I sensed engineering may not be my terminal profession.
 As our family grew, my wife and I were invited into lay-leadership roles in our church.
-These roles sparked a theological curiosity, which when coupled with my affinity for learning landed me in a distance program with Liberty Theological Seminary.
-Just prior to earning an M.A. in Religion from Liberty, my sense about my engineering future proved true when I was asked to join our church staff.
+These roles sparked a theological curiosity, which when coupled with my affinity for learning landed me in a seminary level distance education program.
+Just prior to earning a Master of Arts in Religion, my sense about my engineering future proved true when I was asked to join our church staff.
 I served there for 10 years in a blended role of administration and ministry work.

 Then, similar to my previous premonition, I felt God preparing me for another occupational move.
-This time He placed me at Calvin Theological Seminary where I currently serve out of the Technology department.
+This time He placed me at Calvin Theological Seminary where I currently serve in various capacities.

-In the midst of this journey of vocational refinement, I’ve discovered joy in writing, teaching, and practices of spiritual formation.
-I’m particularly interested in how the spiritual practices of men are affected by ethnicity and what that means for diverse churches and integrated gatherings.
+In the midst of this journey of vocational refinement, I’ve discovered joy in writing, teaching, and mentoring.
+I’m particularly interested in how hospitality and shared spiritually formative practices assist with unifying multi-ethnic church congregations.
 While I pursue these interests and develop as a practical theologian, I seek to be more aware of opportunities to offer meaningful contribution.

 Specific to meaningful contribution, I welcome the opportunity to converse about strategies and practices for ministering to men, church administration, or collaborating on writing projects.
 I’m also game for a casual chat about most anything over a freshly brewed, strong cup of coffee.
 The sidebar of this page has writing projects I’ve worked on as well as samples of my teaching.
 And of course there’s the blog portion of this site where I welcome you to join me in thinking about God in the common places of life.
 Please visit my ‘Contact’ page if you’d like to connect.